Last Portrait

 January 22, 1959, Leningrad, USSR - June 17, 2021, St. Petersburg.

 Graduated from the Architectural College in Leningrad.
-Being a professional artist, photographer, Terebenin also creates art objects and installations.
-He is a participant of over 70 exhibitions in Russia and around the world.
-His works are presented in the collections of the Museum of City History (St. Petersburg, Russia), Kolod-zei Art Foundation (New York, USA), as well as in the galleries and private collections in Russia, USA, Israel, Germany, Finland and many others.
-He is a curator of the number of art projects, including The Conversion (St. Petersburg, Russia, 2012) and The Signal (St. Petersburg, Russia, 2014).
-He was nominated for the first and most important award for contemporary visual art in Russia “INNOVATION Prize” for the best curatorial project of 2014 (in collaboration with P. Belyi).
+A professional artist and photographer, Terebenin also created art objects and installations.
+He participated in over 70 exhibitions in Russia and internationally.
+His works are held in the collections of the Museum of the History of St. Petersburg, the Kolodzei Art Foundation (New York, USA), as well as in galleries and private collections in Russia, the United States, Israel, Germany, Finland, and other countries.

-Instead of the feeling of shame and disgust that objects of my interest most often cause in an ordinary person, I experience delight and aesthetic satisfaction.
-And this is not a perversion, but an opportunity to see and show others a wider range of the Beauty of the world around us.”
+Instead of the shame or disgust that these subjects often evoke in the average person, I experience a sense of delight and aesthetic satisfaction.
+This is not a perversion, but a way to see — and to show others — a broader spectrum of the Beauty that surrounds us.”

 A. Terebenin